coq/coq/doc/sphinx/addendum/extraction.rst

 .. note::

-  In the following, a qualified identifier :token:`qualid` can be used to refer to any kind of |Coq| global "object" : constant, inductive type, inductive constructor or module name.
+  In the following, a qualified identifier :token:`qualid` can be used to refer to any kind of Coq global "object" : constant, inductive type, inductive constructor or module name.

 The next two commands are meant to be used for rapid preview of extraction.
-They both display extracted term(s) inside |Coq|.
+They both display extracted term(s) inside Coq.

 .. cmd:: Extraction @qualid

-   Extraction of the mentioned object in the |Coq| toplevel.
+   Extraction of the mentioned object in the Coq toplevel.

 .. cmd:: Recursive Extraction {+ @qualid }

-   Recursive extraction of all the mentioned objects and all their dependencies in the |Coq| toplevel.
+   Recursive extraction of all the mentioned objects and all their dependencies in the Coq toplevel.

 All the following commands produce real ML files.
-User can choose to produce one monolithic file or one file per |Coq| library.
+User can choose to produce one monolithic file or one file per Coq library.

 .. cmd:: Extraction @string {+ @qualid }